RobotecAI/o3de-genai-gems/docs/newFeature.md

 # It is important to add each feature as a separate instance to avoid redefinitions of the same feature and mismatching of the ids used for busses.
 myFeatures.append(MyFeature(agentId, conversationId))
 ```
+It is important to create the feature as a class and store its objects in some kind of data structure (like the `myFeatures` list).
+This script is called each
+time a new conversation is created with this feature and creating a class object prohibits overriding the previously declared function.
+This is done because of a limitation of Python interpreter in O3DE.
+The interpreter is global and all the scripts are executed in the same context.

 More information on the available API and data formats which can be used in Python can be found in the [dedicated documentation](./docs/python.md).

 ## Registering the feature